Architecture

 For existing GNSS signal generation, Skydel already knows all the signals specifications and how to generate the navigation message bits and the code chips.
 However, in order to generate a “custom signal”, users must provide information and compiled code to Skydel.

 A custom signal is composed of an arbitrary number of Subcarriers and Codes.
 The signal composition is described in an XML file.
-The codes' chips must be provided through a C++ shared library, as illustrated on the figure below.
+The codes' chips must be provided through a C++ shared library, as illustrated in the figure below.

 The IQ samples are generated according to the following equation: